• Skip to primary navigation

 Print

-Make your own whole grain mustard at home with this recipe, using brown and yellow mustard seeds, IPA beer, apple cider vinegar, and 7-pot chili peppers that offer a blast of wondrous heat.
+This whole grain mustard recipe is made with brown and yellow mustard seeds, beer, apple cider vinegar, and spicy chili peppers that offer a blast of wondrous heat.

 Course: Main Course